wp-plugins/ibeducator/readme.txt

 5. **Pages** - Assign the pages that will be used by the plugin.

 == Changelog ==

+= 1.3.1 =
+* Fixed the "Table 'wp_ibeducator_members' doesn't exist" error.
+* Moved the plugin update check to an earlier hook (from 'admin_init' to 'init' with priority of 9).
+* Please check the changelog for version 1.3.0 too.

 = 1.3.0 =
 * Added the memberships feature.